-Community Resilience Task Force was established to discuss and produce knowledge about the role of geospatial data, technologies, policies and associated best practices related to community resilience.
+Community Resilience Committee: Established to discuss and produce knowledge about the role of geospatial data, technologies, policies and associated best practices related to community resilience.

 Exemplary Systems In Government (ESIG) Awards Committee: This Committee is charged with the development, administration and selection of awards for recognition of exceptional achievement in the application of information technology that has improved the delivery and quality of government services.